nirdeshsharma2712/Botify/README.md

 ## Contact Information

-For questions, feedback, or support, please contact via [Mail](mailto:tejus3131@gmail.com).
+For questions, feedback, or support, please contact